-What in our view has been the main contribution of Roland Ries and the city of Strasburg to an international community badly in need of new and better ideas?
+What in our view has been the main contribution of Roland Ries and the city of Strasbourg to an international community badly in need of new and better ideas?
 We have been following progress there closely for a number of years, and here, as we understand it, is the story about their special genius, starting with the three main pillars that in my view define the approach to which they have stubbornly adhered over more than two decades.
-Sustainable Strasburg was clearly not built in a day.
+Sustainable Straosburg was clearly not built in a day.
 But there was that day when a group of citizens rolled up their sleeves and got started — and all that they have achieved since.
 Let’s have a look.

 The Three Pillars: Pincers.
 Consistency.
 Continuity.